bbc/brave/docs/install_kvs.md

 ```
 default_outputs:
     - type: kvs
-      props:
       stream_name: 'name-of-your-stream'
 ```

 Ensure the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables are set.
-This is the same as [used by the AWS comand-line tool](https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html).
+This is the same as [used by the AWS command-line tool](https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html).

 For example, if the above config file was written to `kvs.yaml`, then it could be invocated with: